How to Install a Wall Access Panel

 Install the Panel

-Remove the panel cover using a pen knife or screwdriver to pry at one of the slots.
+Remove the panel cover from its frame using a pen knife or screwdriver to pry at one of the slots.
 Apply a bead of acrylic latex caulk along the back of the frame, going all the way around to leave about ¼ bead.

 Set the frame into the square hole and press firmly to spread the caulk, sticking it to the wall.
 Mark sure the frame is straight and push hard all the way around the perimeter.
 Clean off any caulk that squeezes onto the wall using a wet cloth and check for gaps.
 Let the caulk set for a couple of hours before reinstalling the cover.